iczster/iczster.github.io/_posts/2025-08-23-trip-review-keighley-haworth.md

 The story of the Brontë sisters is inseparable from the landscape around them.
 Their isolation, loss and imagination were shaped by the moors that stretch endlessly beyond the village.
 Emily Brontë’s *Wuthering Heights* in particular feels almost inseparable from this terrain wild, unforgiving and emotionally charged.

 Walking through Haworth, it’s easy to see how these stories were born.
-We took in the sights, the cemetery is steeped in history, we didnt visit the house but grabbed a banging lattle and some carrot cake.
+We took in the sights, the cemetery is steeped in history, we didnt visit the house but grabbed a banging latte and some carrot cake.

 ---